 In the largest and most diverse school district in Racine County, Wisconsin, enrollment in early childhood education is declining.
-An initiative of the United Way of Racine County, Higher Expectations for Racine County (Higher Expectations) seeks to identify the barriers that limit families’ access to early childhood services, which are a critical component of educational achievement and community health.
-By building a better understanding of existing barriers, Higher Expectations hopes to identify communitywide policy changes that will reduce inequities in Racine’s historically redlined neighborhoods.
+Higher Expectations for Racine County (Higher Expectations) an initiative of the United Way of Racine County, sought to identify the barriers that limit families’ access to early childhood services, which are a critical component of educational achievement and community health.
+By building a better understanding of existing barriers, Higher Expectations identified community-wide policy changes that will reduce inequities in Racine’s historically redlined neighborhoods.

-Higher Expectations will focus on families living in historically redlined neighborhoods to ensure that its work centers on communities that have been most affected by systemic racism.
-The project will begin with an analysis of the share of eligible children who are enrolled in early childhood education programs, as well as an affordability measure of early childhood education within each of these neighborhoods.
-To supplement these data with qualitative findings, a community power consultant will conduct engagement sessions in each neighborhood focused on eliciting first-hand accounts about barriers to early childhood education and resources.
-Higher Expectations will analyze these responses in a spatial context, which is intended to connect findings to geographic commonalities that can serve as limiting factors such as transportation access or proximity to heavy industry.
-The engagement sessions will include brainstorms with residents about potential solutions and neighborhood action plans.
+Higher Expectations focused on families living in historically redlined neighborhoods to ensure that its work centered on communities that have been most affected by systemic racism.
+The project began with an analysis of the share of eligible children enrolled in early childhood education programs, as well as an affordability measure of early childhood education within each of these neighborhoods.
+To supplement these data with qualitative findings, a community power consultant helped conduct engagement sessions in each neighborhood focused on eliciting firsthand accounts of barriers to early childhood education and resources.
+The engagement sessions have included brainstorming with residents about potential solutions and neighborhood action plans.
 The research team also conducted a survey of child care centers to better understand the challenges they face.
 In addition, Higher Expectations produced a map visualizing the distribution and concentration of child care centers across the county.